Conference Info

 Her experience spans across settings, including community schools, hospitals and in-home care for pediatric neurology clients.
 Currently, Patti is working in pediatric home care in Calgary which services children from birth to age 18.

 Debra Teitelbaum has more than 35 years of experience as a pediatric physiotherapist, the last 27 years at the Alberta Children’s Hospital in Calgary, working with families of young children with neurodevelopmental issues.
-It has been a great privilege for her to journey alongside so many families, find solutions together to support their goals and build caregiver competence along the way.
+It has been a great privilege for her to journey alongside so many families, find solutions together to support their goals and build caregiver confidence and competence along the way.
 She co-developed an educational gross motor program for parents called Watch Me Move (Natrasony and Teitelbaum, 2016).
-More recently, she developed the Applied Coaching Tool and implemented training for therapists to move from an expert model to a non-expert, learner focused model.
+More recently, she developed the Applied Coaching Tool and implemented training for therapists to move from an expert model to a coaching, learner focused, and relationship directed model.
 She continues to research the efficacy and clinical application of coaching practices in pediatrics.
 She obtained her BScPT and MSc in Rehabilitation from McGill University.

 Agenda